winglang/playground/apps/tour/src/tutorials/inflight/11-tutorial.md

 So how can we count the number of invocations?

-We need to use an explicit resource for that that, one that is designed to be changed atomically (because function invocations can happen in parallel) and to save a shared state between machines (because the invocations can happen on different machines).
+We need to use an explicit resource for that.
+One that is designed to be changed atomically (because function invocations can happen in parallel) and to save a shared state between machines (because the invocations can happen on different machines).

 Fortunately, Wing has such a resource, the cloud.Counter, and it has its own tutorial that you are welcome to try out.